Coping with Grief and Loss

 Using social media for grief support

-Of course, posting sensitive content on social media has its risks as well.
+Of course, posting sensitive content on social media has its risks.
 Memorial pages are often open to anyone with a Facebook account.
 This may encourage people who hardly knew the deceased to post well-meaning but inappropriate comments or advice.
 Worse, memorial pages can also attract Internet trolls.
 There have been many well-publicized cases of strangers posting cruel or abusive messages on memorial pages.

 Take care of yourself as you grieve